-- A proposal for the year's donation allocations, up to the maximum set by the Board in step 1, is prepared by the Donation Committee.
+- A proposal for the year's donation allocations, in the amount set by the Board in step 1, is prepared by the Donation Committee.
 That committee consists simply of all GPC members who attend the donation meeting.
 The donation meeting is announced in advance in the club newsletter, the Wheel Truth.
 Attendance is limited to GPC members.

 - Detailed presentations on behalf of current or potential donation recipients are not made at the Donation Committee meeting.
 Instead, any such presentations should be made as a program presentation at a regular monthly club meeting.

-- At a regular club meeting after the Donation Committee meeting, the donation proposal from the committee is voted up or down as a package.
-However no fine tuning is done, unless members at the club meeting explicitly agree to do so by majority vote.
-(This happened once because the proposal did not comply with traditional donation guidelines.)
+- At a regular club meeting after the publication of the Wheel Truth, the donation proposal from the committee is voted up or down as a package.
+No fine tuning is done, unless members at the club meeting explicitly agree to do so by majority vote.
 If the proposal is rejected, then it's back to step 2: a new Donation Committee meeting is held to prepare a new proposal.

-- Donations must be to organizations, not to individuals.
+- Donations must be granted to organizations, not to individuals.

-- In particular, no donations to, or on behalf of, individuals doing rides, regardless of the cause being ridden for.
+- No donations to, or on behalf of, individuals doing rides, regardless of the cause being ridden for.